Kim Kardashian, Mogul, Tells Us Her Money Story | Wealthsimple

 I don’t know if it will be the same for my kids.
 It’s a different time.
 I don’t know if I’m going to do that.
 I’d have to discuss that with Kanye.

-Like I know one of my jeweller friends, when she travels, there’s always security outside the door.
+Like I know one of my jeweler friends, when she travels, there’s always security outside the door.
 And I always was like, wow, that’s kind of crazy.
 But it makes sense.
-She’s a jeweller.
+She’s a jeweler.

 I travel with a couple of security people and my nanny.
 At home I have multiple security people.
 I need someone on every edge of my property.
 I live in a gated community, and I have them right at my gate.
 Someone came in yesterday, a friend, and was like, “Do you always have security standing outside your door?
 Because you never did before.”
 And I was like, “Yeah — 24/7.”
 It’s just what I have to do to make me feel safe or make me able to sleep at night.
 And I think that had to happen after what happened in Paris.